 - Review community foundation's history, emerging goals, unique characteristics and future trends

-- Discuss governance and board responsibilities respectives to their goals and responsibilities
+- Discuss governance and board responsibilities respective to their roles and goals

 - Engage in a discussion on why and how donors give to community foundations